 The potassium contained in coconut water can be a benefit to you.
 Americans typically don't get enough potassium.
 However, coconut water also contains sodium.
 That might be a concern if you, like most Americans, already have too much sodium in your diet.

 As a casual beverage, coconut water is considered safe.
-Coconut water does have some calories — 45 to 60 calories in an 8-ounce serving.
-If these calories put you over your daily calorie limit, you could easily gain 5 to 6 pounds (2.3 to2.7 kilograms) in a year.
+Coconut water does have calories — 45 to 60 calories in an 8-ounce serving.
+Weighing the pros and cons, plain water is still the smart choice.

 Katherine Zeratsky, R.D., L.D.